guilherme29/prolog_assignments/README.txt

 |: "show three times x raised_to four".
 3*x^4
 |: "add P1 with three times x raised_to four".
+Added expression to variable P1.
+|: "show P1".
 P1 = 3*x^4
+|: "bye".
+See ya

+Some Notes:
+  -> The use of quotes is imperative for the program to work.
+  -> We were able to store values and show them but not manipulate them.
+  -> We fixed part of the first assignment(some errors that could not be overlooked for the realization of the second one).
+  -> We couldn't make all numbers work.

 sources for this work:
 swi-prolog documentation
 stackoverflow and google-fu in general some tips and tricks from colleagues